aelmod/wireguard-pihole-cloudflare/README.md

 https://discourse.pi-hole.net/t/commonly-whitelisted-domains/212

 ## Verify
-Now connect to Wireguard from your client and enjoy ad free browsing.
+Make sure you are connected to WireGuard VPN.
 To verify that DNS over HTTPS (DoH) is working as expected, visit:

 https://1.1.1.1/help